This is a quick post about another non-quick rabbit hole.

 Instructions on the basic idea of building this plugin can be found in the README.

-Note2: if you’re looking to do this sort of thing then I can say that I first created a LUA script of the GVRET protocol to make sure I could iterate quickly to a working disector.
+Note2: if you’re looking to do this sort of thing then I can say that I first created a LUA script of the GVRET protocol to make sure I could iterate quickly to a working dissector.
 It was then a lot easier to go to a .c/.so plugin once that was all working.

-BDC668 Wireshark Disector
+BDC668 Wireshark Dissector

 Now this is probably what I was really after.